Pegasolta/wdi-project-1-Pegasolta/README.md

 ## Synopsis

 This game was created during my WDI course with General Assembly.
-It is modelled after Google's Chrome Dinosaur game, substituted with a Llama and with reduced difficulty.
+It is modelled after Google's Chrome Dinosaur game, substituted with a Llama and with reduced difficulty to the extent it is in "God-Mode" easiness.
 The game is written in Javascript, HTML and CSS.

 ## Instructions